Range safety: Range safety in US crewed spaceflight

 Even for U.S. crewed space missions, the RSO has authority to order the remote destruction of the launch vehicle if it shows signs of being out of control during launch, and if it crosses pre-set abort limits designed to protect populated areas from harm.
+In the case of crewed flight, the vehicle would be allowed to fly to apogee before the destruct was transmitted.
+This would allow the astronauts the maximum amount of time for their self-ejection.
+Just prior to activation of the destruct charges, the engine(s) on the booster stage are also shut down.
+For example, on the 1960s Mercury/Gemini/Apollo launches, the RSO system was designed to not activate until three seconds after engine cutoff to give the Launch Escape System time to pull the capsule away.

 The U.S. Space Shuttle orbiter did not have destruct devices, but the solid rocket boosters (SRBs) and external tank both did.
 After the Space Shuttle Challenger broke up in flight, the RSO ordered the uncontrolled, free-flying SRBs destroyed before they could pose a threat.

-Despite the fact that the RSO continues work after Kennedy Space Center hands over control to Mission Control at Johnson Space Center, he or she is not considered to be a flight controller.
-The RSO works at the Range Operations Control Center at Cape Canaveral Space Force Station, and the job of the RSO ends when the missile or vehicle moves out of range and is no longer a threat to any sea or land area (after completing First Stage Ascent).
+Despite the fact that the RSO continues work after Kennedy Space Center hands over control to Mission Control at Johnson Space Center, they are not considered to be a flight controller.
+The RSO works at the Range Operations Control Center at Cape Canaveral Space Force Station, and the job of the RSO ends when the missile or vehicle moves out of range and is no longer a threat to any sea or land area (after completing first stage ascent).

+Soviet Union/Russia

+Unlike the US program, the Russian space program does not destroy rockets mid-air when they malfunction.
+If a launch vehicle loses control, either ground controllers may issue a manual shutdown command or the onboard computer can perform it automatically.
+In this case, the rocket is simply allowed to impact the ground intact.
+Since Russia's launch sites are in remote areas far from significant populations, it has never been seen as necessary to include a flight termination system.
+During the Soviet era, expended rocket stages or debris from failed launches were thoroughly cleaned up, but since the collapse of the USSR, this practice has lapsed.